botherder/pcqf/README.md

 [![Build Status](https://travis-ci.org/botherder/snoopdigg.svg?branch=master)](https://travis-ci.org/botherder/snoopdigg)
 [![Go Report Card][goreportcard-badge]][goreportcard]

-Snoopdigg is a simple tool to automate some basic steps to acquire some evidence of compromise from Windows computers.
+Snoopdigg is a simple tool to automate the acquisition of some evidence of compromise from Windows computers.
 Snoopdigg is normally intended for trainers, researchers, and incident responders without a particular background in information security and computer forensics.

 Snoopdigg doesn't require any configuration or parameters, it just needs to be executed with Administrator privileges.
-Once launched, the software automatically harvests and collects copies of the Windows executables that maintain persistence on the system, and afterwards attempts at taking a full snapshot of the memory.
+Once launched, the software automatically harvests and collects copies of the Windows executables of running processes and of those automatically starting at launch.
+Optionally, it can also take a full-memory dump.

 Often, it is not possible (because of logistical reasons, lack of appropriate hardware, or simply privacy issues) to do a full disk image of the computer.
-Snoopdigg allows to at least fetch sufficient data to initiate an investigation minimizing the exposure of personal information as well as avoiding the need for the person performing the acquisition to be specifically trained in using rather unfriendly tools.
+Snoopdigg allows to gather sufficient data to initiate and investigation, while minimizing exposure of personal data and without requiring a particular expertise in computer forensics.

 [Download Snoopdigg](https://github.com/botherder/snoopdigg/releases/latest)

 ## How to use

-1. Extract this folder on a USB device.
+1. Download snoopdigg on a USB device.
 Make sure that the device has enough space to store all the acquisitions you are going to make.
 It is advisable to format the USB device as NTFS, in case you will end up dumping memory of computers with significant RAM.